#Catalogs for Apps Beta

 }

-Please note that we use the required
+Please note that we don't return empty values.

 #Step 2: Push your product mapping schema